mixxxdj/mixxx/source/chapters/vinyl_control.rst

 improving signal quality and troubleshooting, please see the vinyl control wiki page.

-Mixxx represents your timecode signal quality as a pair of real-time bar graphs.
+Mixxx represents your timecode signal quality as a circular representation of the vinyl control audio signal itself.
 The two graphs correspond to your "Deck 1" and "Deck 2" input devices.
+If your vinyl signal is working, you should see a round, green circle drawn with two lines.
+This vinyl "doughnut" should be as circular as possible, and the lines should be clear with a minimum amount of fuzz.
+As the vinyl signal gets worse, you'll see the color of the doughnut change from green to red.
+An otherwise good-looking doughnut that is solid red indicates an incorrect choice of vinyl control source.
+Maybe you selected side B of the Serato vinyl, but your record is on side A.  Also, there should be a rotating radar sweep that represents the direction your record is spinning.
+If the radar sweep is going backwards, you probably have a wiring problem in your turntable.

-The left-most column in each graph represents the overall status of the timecode signal.
-A full bar with an "OK!" indicates everything is working well.
-The latter two columns in the graph represent the raw, unprocessed stereo signal coming from your decks.
-A good signal will appear as a pair of fluctuating green bars, each of which will be out of phase.
-Red bars indicate the volume is too low or two high, and the "Turntable Input Preamp" setting can be adjusted to boost the volume.
+The doughnut should be about half the width of the graph.
+If the volume is too low or two high, the doughnut will be much smaller or much larger.
+The "Turntable Input Preamp" setting can be adjusted to boost the volume.